 Certain places can evoke vivid memories and emotions when visited.
 Do you have a special vacation spot, a restaurant you frequent or visited with someone special, or an amusement park you visited?
 Any place that is important to you for any reason or has shaped who you are today can be an inspiration for your essay.

 An honor you received

 Have you received an award before or gained recognition for something you did?
 Have you achieved something that you are proud of?
 If so, this could be a basis on which your reflective essay could be written.
 You could write about how you felt receiving the award and how it has changed you.

 Doing something new

-What was the experience like on your first day to school or college, when you had to give your first speech, your first day at a workplace, receiving your first paycheck, went camping, hiked for the first time, or took part in any significant activity for the first time?
+What was the experience like on your first day in school or college, when you had to give your first speech, your first day at a workplace, when you received your first paycheck, went camping, hiked for the first time, or took part in any significant activity for the first time?
 Such experiences are fertile ground for ideas on reflective essay topics.

 Growing up in different areas has different impacts on life.
 The culture and lifestyle lead to different experiences that shape who we are.
-For your reflective essay, you could write about your experience growing up in your hometown, the lessons you learnt and how it influenced your development.
+For your reflective essay, you could write about your experience growing up in your hometown, the lessons you learned, and how they influenced your development.

 A disaster you witnessed or suffered

 There is essentially no right or wrong thing to write about.
 For medical and nursing students, their essays could be based on experiences with patients.
-History students could write about a historical event while a psychology class student can base his/her essay on personal growth.
-English class students write a reflection essay on a piece of literature read.
+History students could write about a historical event, while psychology class students could base their essays on personal growth.
+English class students could write reflective essays on a piece of literature read.
 There are so many things you can write a reflective essay about.
-You only need to open up your mind to come up with creative titles for the reflective essay.
+You only need to open your mind to curate creative titles for the reflective essay.
 However, there are basic things that your essay needs to address.